fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - Their employees will focus on not getting blamed rather than actually solving the problems at hand - with devastating long-term effects
-- People (especially those charging you) will ask for considerably more when working with someone unlikeable, 'to make up for it'
+- People (especially those charging you) will ask for considerably more when working with someone unlikable, 'to make up for it'
-- They continuously create enemies, who try to harm them without getting noticed (doing slightly worse work, delaying or neglegting to report important information, claiming work takes longer than it does)
+- They continuously create enemies, who try to harm them without getting noticed (doing slightly worse work, delaying or neglecting to report important information, claiming work takes longer than it does)